FAST-FIRE/CoNi-MPC/README.md

 ## Build

-Before you proceed, you need to first go to directory `coni_mpc/acado_model/` to check code of the MPC model (in ACADO) is successfully built.
+Before you proceed, you need to first go to the directory `coni_mpc/acado_model/` to check the code of the MPC model (in ACADO) is successfully built.
 Please read the README file in that directory in advance.
+The generated MPC code is contained in this directory. **If you find that setting up the ACADO environment is tedious, you can safely ignore this part.** However, if you want to modify the MPC model for your purpose, we recommend you to refer ACADO's documentation and try to build and generate the code yourself.
+In that way, you will manage your building process.

 After you install the dependencies, you can use